The Tiny house Blog

 1. Plumbing Issues

 Most newly constructed homes have plumbing issues because the pipes have never been used.
 Unless your contractor hired a professional plumber to work on the lines, your pipes might be installed improperly and could cause a lot of damage to your home.
 Thus, you might need to hire an expert to check the pipelines before you move in.
+If you live in Caldwell, Idaho, consider hiring a plumber from Caldwell to ensure your plumbing system is properly installed and safe.

 1. Dirty Duct Systems